 - Expert inspections annually

 - Compare current system to most recent engineered layout and elevation drawings

 - Identify missing components

 - Identify unsafe or improper operating and housekeeping practices

-Assessment.
-We determine what information and documentation exists, the size of the project, and your needs.
-We provide you with a proposal for the inspection.
+The first step is to determine what information and documentation you already have, the size of the project, and your needs.
+From there, we will provide a proposal to do the work.

-Field Inspection.
-A thorough inspection is completed to confirm the details of your system and document deficiencies.
+A thorough inspection will be carried out to confirm the details of your system and identify deficiencies.

-Report.
-Our engineers will provide a detailed report that includes: drawings, capacities, engineering notes, deficiency list with images, material take off for repairs and replacement components, and a quotation to supply and install the replacement components.
+A detailed report will be provided from our engineering group that includes: drawings, capacities, engineering notes, deficiency list with images, material take off for repairs and replacement components, and a quotation to supply and install the replacement components.